Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: Asymptotics and Intervals

-\begin{cond}[Boundedness of potential outcomes and exposure probabilities.]
-The ratio of each potential outcome to its exposure probability is bounded, so that for all values $i$ and $d_k$, $|y_i(d_k)| / \pi_i(d_k) \leq c < \infty$. \end{cond} Condition \ref{cond1} can be relaxed, though condition \ref{cond2} would need to be strengthened accordingly.
+\begin{cond}[Boundedness of potential outcomes and exposure probabilities] Potential outcomes and exposure probabilities are bounded, so that, for all values $i$ and $d_k$, $|y_i(d_k)| \leq c_1 < \infty$ and $|1/\pi_i(d_k)| \leq c_2 < \infty$. \end{cond} Condition \ref{cond1} can be relaxed, though Condition \ref{cond2} would likely need to be strengthened accordingly.

+We will also make an assumption about the amount of dependence in exposure conditions in the population.
+Define a pairwise dependency indicator $g_{ij} $ such that if $g_{ij} = 0$, then $D_i \independent D_j$, else let $g_{ij} = 1$.

-\begin{cond}[Restrictions on clustering.]
-Define $g_{ij} = 0$ if $\pi_{ij}(d_k,d_l) = \pi_i(d_k) \pi(d_l)$, else fix $g_{ij} = 1$.
-Then we require that $\sum_{i=1}^N \sum_{j=1}^N g_{ij} = o(N^{2})$. \end{cond} Condition \ref{cond2} entails that, as $N$ grows, the amount of clustering in exposure conditions induced by the design and exposure mapping is limited in scope.
-For example, in the case of a Bernoulli-randomized design, Condition 2 would be violated if changing one unit's assigned treatment would affect the exposure received by all $N$ units.
+\begin{cond}[Restrictions on pairwise dependence] $\sum_{i=1}^{N} \sum_{j=1}^{N} g_{ij} = o(N^{2})$. \end{cond} Condition \ref{cond2} entails that, as $N$ grows, the amount of pairwise clustering in exposure conditions induced by the design and exposure mapping is limited in scope.
+As units are added to the sample, the number of new non-zero entries in the expanding pairwise correlation matrix of exposures should be limited by the order condition.